-Finally, remove the green bean casserole from the oven and enjoy!
+Finally, remove the casserole from the oven and enjoy!

-If you are like me and like to have as many dishes prepped ahead of time as possible, this trick for Make Ahead Green Bean Casserole is perfect for you!
+If you are like me and like to have as many dishes prepped ahead of time as possible, this trick is perfect for you!

-Once you have spread your green bean casserole mixture into the baking dish, cover with a tight fitting lid or wrap well with plastic wrap or foil and refrigerate for up to three days.
-Then, when ready to serve, remove from the refrigerator and bake as directed for 20 minutes, then remove from the oven and top with topping and bake the remainder of the time.
+Once you have spread your casserole mixture into the baking dish, cover with a tight fitting lid or wrap well with plastic wrap or foil and refrigerate for up to three days.
+When ready to serve, remove from the refrigerator and bake as directed for 20 minutes.
+Then, remove from the oven and top with topping and bake the remainder of the time.

 Here’s my Green Bean Casserole recipe.
 I hope you love it as much as we all do!

 - 1 pound fresh or frozen green beans trimmed to 1-inch pieces

 - 2 tablespoons butter

 - 2 cups cream of chicken soup homemade or store-bought